A combination technique for optimal control problems constrained by random PDEs: Numerical section

 Notice that \eqref{eq:ass:1} and \eqref{ass:produc_structure_W} are trivially satisfied setting $\widetilde{\gamma}_i=\theta$, for every $i$.
 In our numerical experiments, we used the full-space approach and invert directly the $2M_{\betab}$ matrices using the built-in Matlab sparse banded matrices solver, and found that $\theta=1$ gives a good description of the increase of the computational time with respect to the size of the finite element space.

 Next, we focus on Assumption \ref{ass:error}.
 On the one hand, \eqref{eq:ass:2} is a direct consequence of classical finite element error analysis combined with the spatial combination technique convergence theory, provided that $u$ admits sufficient Sobolev mixed-order regularity \cite{griebel1990combination,combination_te}.
+However, for general domains and/or with control constraints, the control might not enjoy such high regularity.
+In these cases, the CT could still be applied either on a fixed spatial mesh, or by letting $\alpha$ be a scalar setting the overall mesh size, as in standard multilevel approaches \cite{harbrecht2012multilevel,van2019robust}.

 Concerning \eqref{eq:ass:4}, it is well-known that hierarchical surpluses satisfy such hypothesis in the context of sparse grids interpolants for forward UQ problems, provided that the solution map of the random PDE is holomorphic in a Bernstein ellipse in the complex plane \cite{nobile2016convergence,haji2016multi,cohen2015approximation}.
-The extension of this result to the present context requires a highly technical theoretical analysis that is beyond the scope of this work and it is the subject of a forthcoming manuscript. \T{We intuitively remark that \eqref{eq:ass:4} requires the map $\zetab\in \Gamma \rightarrow p(\zetab)\in V$ to be holomorphic in a region of the complex plane, which in turn requires holomorphic regularity of the quantity of interest $F$ and of the inverse of the operator $e$ with respect to $\zetab$.}
+In our setting, we intuitively remark that \eqref{eq:ass:4} requires the map $\zetab\in \Gamma \rightarrow p(\zetab)\in V$ to be holomorphic in a region of the complex plane, which in turn requires holomorphic regularity of the quantity of interest $F$ and of the inverse of the operator $e$ with respect to $\zetab$.

+Finally, \eqref{ass:produc_structure_E} assumes a product structure of the decay of the mixed spatial and stochastic surpluses.
+For forward UQ problems, this property has been extensively studied and exploited in several works, see, e.g., \cite{harbrecht2012multilevel,teckentrup2015multilevel,MIMC,haji2016multi,haji2016multi2,beck2019iga}.
+The rigourous extension of these results to the present context requires a highly technical theoretical analysis that is beyond the scope of this work and it is the subject of a forthcoming manuscript.

 Here, we limit to verify \eqref{eq:ass:2}, \eqref{eq:ass:4} and \eqref{ass:produc_structure_E} numerically, and we estimate the rates $\widetilde{r}_i$ and $\widetilde{g}_i$.
 To do so, we fix a multi-index $\betab=\bar{\betab}$, set $\alphab=\unob+j\bar{\alphab}$, and fit the decay of $\Delta E_{\alphab,\bar{\betab}}$ for some different values of $j$.
 Similarly, we fix a $\alphab=\bar{\alphab}$ and set $\betab=\unob+j\bar{\betab}$ and fit the decay of $\Delta E_{\bar{\alphab},\betab}$.
 The mixed decays are fitted with the same procedure.
 The results are reported in Figures \ref{Fig:fitted}, which clearly show that the assumptions are verified for the model problem.
 In our setting, we found $\widetilde{r}_i=2$, for all $i$, while the rates $\widetilde{g}_i$ are reported in Table \ref{tab:rates}.
 Notice that the estimated rates $\widetilde{g}_i$ may depend on the geometrical mesh used, but the dependence is quite mild (see \cite{beck2019iga} for a procedure to update the estimate of $\widetilde{g}_i$ on the fly).